Which site would you like to visit?

 - Eric Asimov, The New York Times

-As good as Fichet’s wines have been up to now, the best lies ahead.
-A new cave completed for the 2009 vintage has allowed him the space and time to further hone his already precise wines.
-Jean-Philippe Fichet is one of Burgundy’s greatest talents—and his wines are every bit as extraordinary as he is.
+As Jean-Philippe enters his 60s, the past decade marks a golden age for his winemaking.
+A new cave completed for the 2009 vintage allowed him to bring all his energy to bear in a single facility under optimal conditions.
+A lifetime of hard work and experimentation have equipped him to capture Meursault’s energy in both great and more challenging years.
+He is clearly one of Burgundy’s great talents—and his wines are every bit as extraordinary as he is.
 It is an honor to represent this brilliant winemaker for the United States.

 Until the late 1800s, it was widely known that Meursault—and not Puligny and Chassagne—had Burgundy’s most compelling Chardonnay terroirs.
 In his pioneering 1855 Burgundy classification, Lavalle placed Meursault’s Perrières vineyard higher than both Chevalier-Montrachet and Batard-Montrachet.
 Earlier—when Julien ranked the premier crus in his historic 1816 Topographie—only Puligny’s Combettes could hold its own against Meursault’s Charmes, Genevrières and Goutte d’Or.